The Garden of Reflection, Yardley PA

 The Memorial Garden of Reflection

-The 9-11 Memorial Garden of Reflection in Yardley, PA
+The 9-11 Memorial Garden of Reflection

 , was built in remembrance of those who lost their lives in the terrorist attacks of that day.
 After careful consideration, the site chosen for this garden was Memorial Park in historic Bucks County.
 This peaceful setting in Lower Makefield Township is the perfect place to visit for contemplation, reflection, and remembering.